There’s more to Thanksgiving than eating food, laughter and pumpkins, such as being thankful.

 - To build a net worth for your future generations.
 Thanks for having me on M.A.D and come on over and check out my blog!The DeLeon

-Food and grocery shopping is a BIG part of CBB because food is a large part of the budget which people struggle the most with.
+Food and grocery shopping is a BIG part of CBB because food is a large part of the budget people struggle with.

 This week our Top Recipe Pick goes to Jus Saying Foodie Website for this amazing Caramel Apple Cheesecake Bars recipe.
-I hope you enjoy.
-Boy does it ever look so good.
+I hope you enjoy it.
+Boy, does it ever look so good.

-Every week I will pick a blog post of the week from around the web that I found interesting and want to share with you and an Editor’s top blog post pick.
+Every week I will pick a blog post from around the web that I found interesting and want to share with you and an Editor’s top blog post pick.